-Several users reported severe issues syncing documents with iCloud across different devices.
-Problems include single documents not syncing, being unable to open documents in iCloud (the “Ooops!
+Several users have reported severe issues syncing documents with iCloud across different devices.
+Problems include single documents not syncing, being unable to open iCloud documents (the “Ooops!
 Document couldn’t be opened” error), devices becoming out of sync, etc. We suggest trying the following:

 - Check iCloud is working on Apple’s

-- Make sure to update the operating system and
+- Update the operating system and Writer on all

-- Make sure to set the time automatically on all
+- Set the time automatically on all your

 - Mac OS X: System Preferences > Date & Time > Set date and time automatically

 - iOS: Settings > General > Date & Time > Set Automatically

-- In Writer for iPhone and iPad, check that the
+- For iA Writer for iPhone and iPad, check that the